apike/allenpike.com/_posts/2025-12-05-why-is-the-chatgpt-app-bad.markdown

 Something implied in last week's article that's worth saying explicitly: although many good Mac apps are native, **being native is neither necessary nor sufficient for being a great app**.

-While OpenAI is investing more in desktop apps than any other model labs, they have work to do before they can transcend "better than the alternatives" and achieve "great."
+While OpenAI is investing more in desktop apps than any other model labs, they have much to do before they can transcend "better than the alternatives" and achieve "great."